What is Lasinone?

 During illness or stress, it is critical to do not stop taking Lasinone and

-you are sick, as illness can increase the risk of complications.
+provider immediately if you are sick, as illness can increase the risk of

 When taking Lasinone, you will need regular laboratory tests to monitor